What is a consent order?

 Length of marriage

 In shorter marriages, ‘fair’ is more likely to mean taking out what you put in… i.e., what you brought to the marriage or civil partnership.
 Most people agree a marriage of less than two years is likely to lead to this kind of settlement.
-However, if you have children, the needs of the children will always be prioritised over the length of marriage.
+However, if you have children, the needs of the children will always be prioritised over the length of the marriage.

 Contributions made